StatCan/aaw-security-proposal/01-limitations.md

 # Limitations

-During the preparation of a security design for enabling Protected B workloads in the existing Advanced Analytics Workspaces (AAW) it was determined that it is not feasible to properly secure the environment for Protected B workloads.
-Therefore, this proposal does not propose adding Protected B workloads into the existing AAW environment but instead re-construct the AAW environment in a manner that facilitates the necessary controls to properly isolate and control security controls.
+During the preparation of a security design for enabling Protected B workloads in the existing Advanced Analytics Workspaces (AAW), it was determined that while not unfeasible to integrate them in the existing environment, a more secure AAW environment could be re-constructed to provide the appropriate levels of defence, including providing better workload isolation between levels of data classification.

 ## Options